 Understanding Combination

-Imagine you are asked to choose 3 friends to join a futsal team.
+Imagine you are asked to choose to join a futsal team.
 Does the order of selection matter?
 Of course not!
 What matters is who is selected, not the order in which they are chosen.

 This is the fundamental difference between combination and permutation.
 Combination is a way to select a certain number of objects from a larger collection of objects, where order is not considered.